Best Las Vegas Sportsbooks For Super Bowl Watching, Betting

 Circa Resort & Casino

-In 2020, casino owner Derek Stevens first opened the doors at Circa Resort at Fremont and Main streets.
+In 2020, casino owner Derek Stevens first opened the doors at Circa Resort on Fremont and Main streets.
 It was the first resort built from the ground up in downtown Las Vegas in 40 years.

-Stevens not only pumped new life into downtown Las Vegas (during the pandemic, no less), but he also reminded visitors and locals alike that great sportsbooks have always been a major attraction in Las Vegas and a significant part of the city’s lore.
 The Sports Gambling Hall of Fame ceremony, held annually at Circa, has seen the induction of legendary oddsmakers and bettors such as Scott Schettler, Billy Baxter, Bob Martin, Jimmy Vaccaro and many more.
 Frank “Lefty” Rosenthal, a Mob associate from Chicago, is among those in the Hall of Fame.
 In the 1995 Las Vegas Mob movie “Casino,” Robert De Niro portrays a character based on Rosenthal.

 The indoor sportsbook at Circa, pictured, is billed as the world’s largest.
 The outdoor swimming pool area—called Stadium Swim—has giant screens showing live game action, enhancing the overall experience for fans and sports bettors.